azarketa/Thermodynamics-theoretical-pills/source/Introduction.md

 * **Material processing:** studying heating, melting, or chemical reactions.
 * **Aerospace and fluid mechanics:** understanding energy exchange in motion.

-:::{admonition} Important: what Thermodynamics imposes
+:::{admonition} Important: what thermodynamics imposes
-:class: warning
+:class: important
 Thermodynamics tells us not how the world moves, but how far it *can* move.
 It defines the boundaries of possibility for every process in nature — physical, chemical, biological, or technological.
 :::